 A friend recently put us in touch with a couple who were underway with their tiny house build.
 We got in touch and visited their build, where we spent a solid few hours picking their brain.
 They had been building for about a year but had done the whole things themselves, and on the cheap using mostly reclaimed materials.

 We also went to a Tiny House meetup, which I spotted about an hour and a half before it was due to start!
-There were about 14 other people there, but we only spoke to about 5 of them.
+There were about 14 other people there, but we only spoke to about 5 of them (too many people there!).
 The tiny house community in NZ is growing, and there are now a number of Facebook groups and other resources available, which will make the process easier for us.
 The main Facebook group, NZ Tiny House Community, has over 4000 members at the time of writing.
 It’s amazing how much the Tiny House movement is booming in NZ at the moment, so many people I know are aware of THOW’s and either want to build one themselves or know someone building one!

 For more info on Tiny Houses (NZ):